turingschool-examples/wish-list/README.md

 - The submit button should be enabled if there is valid content in the input field.
 - Each item should have a button that removes it from the page.

-### Phase Three

-- Items should persist in local storage.

 ## Rubric

 ### JavaScript Style